zbigniewstefaniuk/zbigniewstefaniuk/README.md

 </p>

 <p align="center">
-Still in Development but you can check this project <a href="https://weather-cloudy9-app.herokuapp.com/">on heroku site </a><a href="https://github.com/zbigniewstefaniuk/weather_api_widget">on my repository</a>
+Still in Development but you can check this project <a href="https://weather-cloudy9-app.herokuapp.com/">on heroku site </a> or <a href="https://github.com/zbigniewstefaniuk/weather_api_widget">on my repository</a>
 </p>